mrepol742/Keyboard-Backlight/README.md

-# Automatically turn on keyboard backup on startup in linux
+# Automatically turn on keyboard backlight on startup in linux

 ## Steps